 Being a Canadian citizen is different than being a landed immigrant or permanent resident.
 Getting Canadian citizenship, means that you are citizen of Canada.
 You have all the rights, duties and responsibilities of being Canadian.
-Kahane Law Office,in Calgary understands how important this is.
+Living in one of the best counties in the world, inspires thousands to come to Canada.
+Kahane Law Office, in Calgary understands how important this is for both you and your family.
 What help?
 Call 1-877-225-8817.

 People with Canadian Citizenship have the ability to have and travel with a Canadian Passport .
 Canadian passports are recognized and respected the world over.
 Foreign governments often allow Canadian citizens to travel into and through their country with minimal impairment or restrictions.
+This means many countries do not require any visa for entry.
+In other countries it is just easier to get a visa.
 This is true throughout much of the world.

 Citizenship In Canada Means Stability

 It is very difficult to remove a Canadian’s citizenship status.
 When a Canadian is convicted of a serious crime, they may face punishment but they retain their Canadian Citizenship.
 If a permanent residency commits a serious crime, they may have their status removed.
 This may lead to deportation.

 The first step to Canadian citizenship is to become a permanent resident or landed immigrant.
 The law changed so that acquiring citizenship is now easier.
 As a permanent resident, you are eligible to apply for naturalization and to become a Canadian Citizen.
 You must demonstrate that you have been a resident of Canada for three of the past four years in order to be eligible for Canadian Citizenship.
 Next, submitting an application for full citizenship.
 Our experienced team at Kahane Law Immigration Legal Services can help you take that next step from permanent residency to Canadian citizenship.